Select Page

 The mental health ‘problem’ and education policy response This module examines the evidence for child and youth mental health and wellbeing, juxtaposing western psychological frameworks and measures with holistic and indigenous approaches.
 It examines the basis for current thinking about youth mental health as a ‘crisis’, and looks at the related expectations for educational institutions.
 It also explores the differences and intersections between health promotion and health education in school contexts.

-The role of schools in mental health: Exploring curriculum policy and a whole school approach This module focuses on what the role of schools is and might be in relation to child and youth mental health and wellbeing.
+This module focuses on what the role of schools is and might be in relation to child and youth mental health and wellbeing.
 It includes an indepth exploration of current Ministry of Education curriculum policy and related resources and introduces a whole school approach and the importance of learning (curriculum).

 Pedagogy and mental health: creative, relational and mana-enhancing approaches This module focuses on the knowledge and pedagogical bases for mental health education and introduces the notion of a multidisciplinary approach to learning.
 It also explores the importance of thoughtful and purposeful pedagogical approaches to teaching and learning in this area.
 In particular it looks at how content and pedagogy are linked and takes the example of positive psychology as well as critical and holistic approaches.

-Examining mental health content: Drugs, identity, and interpersonal skills This module focuses on curriculum content in mental health education, how and why certain content gets privileged, and content for prioritising learning and curriculum decisions.
+This module focuses on curriculum content in mental health education, how and why certain content gets privileged, and content for prioritising learning and curriculum decisions.

-Review and evaluation This module is a chance to reflect on the course content and learning, and share ideas about how you might apply these ideas and concepts to your practice in schools and other education settings.
+This module is a chance to reflect on the course content and learning, and share ideas about how you might apply these ideas and concepts to your practice in schools and other education settings.

 Students who complete this course will be able to:

-1. apply knowledge of wellbeing concepts and theories to education contexts.
+1. Apply knowledge of wellbeing concepts and theories to education contexts.

-2. demonstrate knowledge of concepts about mental health and wellbeing from western and non-western knowledge traditions, including mātauranga Māori and Pacific knowledge systems, and make links between these and culturally-sustaining practices.
+2. Demonstrate knowledge of concepts about mental health and wellbeing from western and non-western knowledge traditions, including mātauranga Māori and Pacific knowledge systems, and make links between these and culturally-sustaining practices.

-3. demonstrate critical and reflective thinking about mental health and wellbeing education debates, disciplinary knowledge, research, and practices.
+3. Demonstrate critical and reflective thinking about mental health and wellbeing education debates, disciplinary knowledge, research, and practices.

-4. evaluate current practices and plan to enhance educational outcomes for ākonga in relation to mental health and wellbeing.
+4. Evaluate current practices and plan to enhance educational outcomes for ākonga in relation to mental health and wellbeing.

 Upon successful completion of the course you will: * Be awarded with 30 credit points from the University of Auckland * Have the option to take your credit into the MEdLd and other postgraduate programmes in Education (entry criteria and time limits apply)